How to run a GoodReads giveaway with maximal results: 11 tips we know you’ll need

 I was so excited to run my first giveaway.
 I set it up to span 2 1/2 months leading up to the release of my first novel, Farsighted.
 I made it US only and offered 10 copies with the thought, “the extra copies will definitely drum up interest.”

 During that giveaway 1479 people requested my book, which wasn’t too bad, but it wasn’t too good either.
-Between running the giveaway and using GoodReads pay-per-click advertising program (more to come on that later) plus admittedly using my online platform, I was able to get around 600 people to mark my debut novel as to-read before it ever came out.
+Between running the giveaway and using Goodreads pay-per-click advertising program (more to come on that later) plus admittedly using my online platform, I was able to get around 600 people to mark my debut novel as to-read before it ever came out.
 Now I’ve cut advertising out of the picture and have only been using giveaways to drive people to add my book, in the 3-4 months since its release, 2000 people have added it to their shelves.
 How’s that for exposure?

 I immediately saw the value in these giveaways and decided to study them for optimal results.
 I ran a series of 10 giveaways as something of an experiment.
 Each time I posted a new giveaway, I adjusted one variable: the length of time, number of countries, etc. When the giveaway was completed, I recorded results in terms of the number of people who requested my book in the giveaway and the number who added it to their shelves.
 I then took averages for a consistent measure of success.